sociable-weaver/web-vue3/README.md

   $ npm run build
   ```

-  The generated files are saved in the `dist` folder
+  The generated files are saved in the `dist` directory.